HOME Blog Ribbons, Cakes and Celebrations – the Very Best of Days

 Opening The Angama Mara Clinic

-Editor’s note: The Angama Foundation is funded by $10 per night guest contributions – something little, which quickly becomes quite significant, and as can be seen from Friday’s celebrations, makes the world of difference to a community in need.
+The Angama Foundation is funded by $10 per night guest contributions – something little, which quickly becomes quite significant and, as can be seen from Friday’s celebrations, makes a world of difference to a community in need.
 If you are coming to stay and are interested in visiting our projects, please let us know, as we would love to show you what has been achieved.
-And if you would like to partner with us please don’t hesitate to contact us.
+If you would like to partner with us, please don’t hesitate to contact us.

 Many thanks to Vicki Kennedy for the wonderful images.